メインコンテンツまでスキップ

 TileJSON

 TileJSON is an open standard for representing tileset metadata.
-It is a JSON format that defines important information about a tileset, such as its name, description, version, attribution, bounds, center, minzoom and maxzoom levels, and the URL templates used to request individual tiles.
+This JSON format defines important information about a tileset, such as its name, description, version, attribution, bounds, center, minzoom and maxzoom levels, and the URL templates used to request individual tiles.

 TileJSON is commonly used in web mapping applications to provide clients with the necessary information to access and display tiles from a tileset.
 For example, a mapping client can know the available zoom levels for a tileset via its TileJSON and will not try to request tiles outside of those levels.